muddery/muddery/COMMANDS.md

  "args":<object's dbref>
 }
 ```
-Observe your location or objects in your vicinity.
+Observe your location or other objects.

 ### inventory